Zuraw7/42-common-core/push_swap/README.md

 **push_swap** is a project developed as part of the **42** program.
 The goal is to design and implement an algorithm that sorts integers using a limited set of operations on two stacks — `a` and `b`.

 The project focuses on minimizing the number of operations and is written in **C**.
-Algorithm I used is called Turk Algorith, closly described here: https://medium.com/@ayogun/push-swap-c1f5d2d41e97

 ## Repository Structure